mnemonic-no/act-splunk/README.md

 ## ACT annotation

-You can use the `actadd` command to annotate existing events with data from an ACT query:
+You can use the `acta` command to annotate existing events with data from an ACT query:

 ```
 .... | actadd field1 [... fieldN] [option=value] [option=value]